img

 "Many gunshots were heard when we were at the White House.
 We were told to run into the press briefing room."

 A series of gunshots were heard by the White House on Saturday evening, forcing the press to run into the White House press room.
-The gunman never got inside the perimeter of the White House and was taken down by Secret Service.
+The gunman never got inside the perimeter of the White House and was shot dead by Secret Service.

 Senior administration officials said that a gunman shot around three times at the White House with a firearm and then US Secret Service (USSS) agents returned fire, according to Fox News.
-The gunman was taken down by USSS.
-It was not immediately known what the gunman's status was.
-A civilian was also reportedly shot in the chaos.
+The gunman, identified as a man named Nesire Best, was shot and then later died at the hospital.
+A civilian was also caught in the crossfire and was in serious condition after the shooting.

 "Many gunshots were heard when we were at the White House.
 We were told to run into the press briefing room," ABC News' Selina Wang said in a post.
-Other reports confirmed the shots taking place.
+The suspect was identified as an "emotionally disturbed person" by Reuters and was previously issued a "stay-away" order.
+Reports indicated that Best has a documented criminal history and has had brushes with law enforcement before.

 Video from the scene showed reporters ducking to cover as the gunshots were hearing ringing out.
 The press was told by authorities to take cover in the White House briefing room on the scene.
 Over a dozen shots were heard in the footage, and some reports indicated that there were as many as 30.